sastevishal/infy-rewards/README.md

 ```

 ## Testing
-JUnit tests are included in `RewardServiceTest.java`.
+JUnit tests are included in `RewardServiceImplTest and RewardControllerTest`.
 Run with:
 ```
 mvn test